Mariel D Nelson

 Co-supervisors

 Hi!
-I'm a geomorphologist and second year PhD student in the Department of Geological Sciences.
-I'm co-advised by David Mohrig (sedimentology) and Tim Goudge (remote sensing).
-I study the shape of landscapes and seek process-based descriptions of how they change over time.
+I'm a fifth-year PhD student in the Department of Earth and Planetary Sciences.
+I study geomorphology and remote sensing.
+I measure the detailed shape of landscapes and analyze how they change over time.

-I have an undergraduate degree in geophysics and a GIS minor from the Department of Earth and Planetary Science at UC Berkeley.
-I wrote my undergraduate thesis under Bill Dietrich on shallow landslides caused by the 2017 California floods.
-During and after my undergraduate degree, I worked for Larry Hutchings at Lawrence Berkeley National Lab processing geothermal data and installing seismometers in Taiwan.
-I then spent two years working as a hydrologic field technician and data wrangler for Daniella Rempe at the Eel River Critical Zone Observatory.
+I have an undergraduate degree in geophysics and a minor in geospatial information systems from the Department of Earth and Planetary Science at UC Berkeley.
+I wrote my undergraduate thesis under Prof. Bill Dietrich on shallow landslides caused by the 2017 California floods.
+During and after my undergraduate degree, I worked for Dr. Larry Hutchings at Lawrence Berkeley National Lab processing geothermal data and installing seismometers in Taiwan.
+I then spent two years working as a hydrologic field technician and data wrangler for Prof. Daniella Rempe at the Eel River Critical Zone Observatory.

 I love to chat; send me an email!